 Did you know that roughly 99% of cloud security issues are the customers’ fault?

 A large portion of these incidents can be prevented by simply understanding the AWS Shared Responsibility Model.
-This model states that AWS will ensure the security of the cloud infrastructure, and the customer is responsible for ensuring the security within the cloud.
+It is essential to understand the AWS Shared Responsibility Model, which states that AWS ensures cloud infrastructure security, while customers are responsible for security within their cloud resources.

-Unfortunately, there’s this misconception that AWS is responsible for other aspects of security, such as access management, safeguarding customer data, and protecting network traffic.
+Customers often mistakenly believe AWS is responsible for other aspects of security, such as access management, safeguarding customer data, and protecting network traffic.
 These are all responsibilities of the customer.
-Understanding that your cybersecurity is a shared responsibility is important for knowing the role you play in running a safe AWS environment.
+Understanding that your cybersecurity is a shared responsibility is vital for maintaining a secure AWS environment.

 The other challenge organizations commonly have is with maintaining visibility within AWS.
-Visibility is an essential component of a good cloud security strategy –– because you can’t secure what you don’t know about.
-What’s more, the techniques used for on-premises security (like endpoint security solutions) aren’t always effective with cloud infrastructure.
+Visibility is an essential component of a good cloud security strategy — because you can’t secure what you don’t know about.
+Traditional on-premises security approaches typically are not sufficient for cloud infrastructure.

-In order to keep your cloud environment protected against threats, you must update your security policies to your AWS cloud services.
-This will help you increase visibility and keep your cloud systems protected against the evolving threat landscape.
-In this post, we’re going to look at 9 AWS security best practices to help you with that.
+To keep your cloud environment protected against threats, updating your security policies to your AWS cloud services is a must.
+Aligning up-to-date security policies with AWS cloud services is necessary to enhance visibility and protect against evolving threats.
+Let’s look at 9 AWS security best practices to help you accomplish this.

 9 AWS Security Best Practices